Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/host-setup/README.md

      - (default Windows setting)

    - **Option 6**: Reboot System.
-     - Exits the Windows Host Configuration Tool.
+     - Rebooots Windows system.
+     - May be necessary for some changes to take effect.

    - **Option 7**: Exit.
      - Exits the Windows Host Configuration Tool.